TheCleric/ppsetuptools/README.md

 ## Usage

+To install run `pip install ppsetuptools` in your project.

 Place your project settings in the `[project]` table of your pyproject.toml.
+Also ensure that `ppsetuptools` is included in your `[build-system]` table in the `requires` list.

-Replace setuptools import in your project with an import of ppsetuptools. ppsetuptools exposes all functions from setuptools, and in addition will map your `pyproject.toml` data to the call to `setuptools.setup` for you.
+Replace setuptools import in your `setup.py` with an import of ppsetuptools. ppsetuptools exposes all functions from setuptools, and in addition will map your `pyproject.toml` data to the call to `setuptools.setup` for you.